delaguilaluis/game-of-three/README.md

 * `error`: an Error object
   * `name`: string with the name of the error to help identify the scenario.
+  * `message`: string with a human-readable description of the error.

 Could be fired upon an invalid player move.